How the A319 fits into the A320 story

 Why it branches from the family

-The A319 is treated as the representative branch because it captures the shorter branch prized for right-sized missions and premium-heavy layouts.
+The A319 stands out within the Airbus A320 family because it captures the shorter branch prized for right-sized missions and premium-heavy layouts.

 Fact rows